mcpe500/kolosal-cli/README.md

 The easiest way to get started is to download a pre-built binary for your operating system from the [**Releases**](https://github.com/KolosalAI/kolosal-cli/releases) page.

+### macOS App Bundle

+On macOS, Kolosal is distributed as a `.dmg` file containing a `Kolosal.app` bundle.
+When you double-click the app:

+1. **First Launch**: The app will offer to set up command line access by creating symlinks in `/usr/local/bin`
+2. **Subsequent Launches**: If already set up, it will show status and optionally open Terminal
+3. **Manual Setup**: If you decline automatic setup, the app provides instructions for manual PATH configuration

+This allows you to use `kolosal` and `kolosal-server` commands from any Terminal window after setup.

 ### Quick Start

 Once installed, you can run the application from your terminal: